Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Orioles

 Lourdes Gurriel Jr. At The Plate

-- Among the qualified hitters in MLB play, he ranks 77th in batting average, 116th in on-base percentage, and 42nd in slugging.
+- He ranks 85th in batting average, 121st in on base percentage, and 49th in slugging among the qualifying batters in MLB.

-- Gurriel has picked up a hit in 81 of 120 games this year, with multiple hits 27 times.
+- In 66.9% of his 121 games this season, Gurriel has picked up at least one hit.
+He's also had 27 multi-hit games.

-- In 37.5% of his games this season, Gurriel has driven in at least one run.
-In 16 of those games (13.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- In 37.2% of his games this year, Gurriel has had at least one RBI.
+He's picked up more than one in 13.2% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.